- Allied Geophysical Laboratories

 A fully automated MAP 215-50 rare-gas mass spectrometer with an extraction line capable of heating samples both by resistance heating and CO2 laser is maintained in teh Thermochronology Lab.
 This instrument is used primarily in 40Ar/39Ar dating.
 This high resolution (>600), low-background mass (mass 36 <5 x 10-14 cm3 STP, mass spec is capable of measuring all variety of K - bearing geologic material including very young (<1 Ma) and very small samples (<5 mg).
 Although the focus of this lab is 40Ar/39Ar analysis, all other noble gases (including He) can be analyzed.

-The Department of Geosciences maintains and rebuilt Phillips Norelco powder X-ray diffractometer which is available for faculty and student use.
+The department maintains and rebuilt Phillips Norelco powder X-ray diffractometer which is available for faculty and student use.
 Single crystal cameras (Weissenberg and Burger Precession) and powder cameras are a part of the collection of devices housed in the department.
 Students receive training in safety and techniques prior to being allowed to operate the equipment.

 - International Research Group on Ostracoda (IRGO) - Dr. Rosalie F. Maddocks

 - Students and faculty in the Department of Geosciences can use the equipment at the Texas Center for Superconductivity at the University of Houston (TCSUH), an institute with the university drawing on the physics, chemistry, and engineering faculty.
 Equipment of interests to geoscientists include:

 - This is a four (4) WDS spectrometer electron microprobe, fully automated with Tracor Northern automation system, equipped with Kevex EDAX detector for EDS analysis.

 - Light element crystals are available for analysis of B, C, N, and O.